let-def/lrgrep/GETTING_STARTED.md

 > | lpos=LPAREN; [expr / LPAREN expr .
 RPAREN]
 >   { "Expecting a closing parenthesis (opened at " ^ print_loc $startpos(lpos) ^ ")" }
 > ```
-> This specification covers common arithmetic mistakes by combining stack reductions (`[expr]`), contextual filters (`/ LPAREN expr .
+> This specification covers common arithmetic mistakes by combining stack reductions (`[expr]`) and contextual filters (`/ LPAREN expr .
 RPAREN`) to produce targeted suggestions.
-It also shows that semantic values and locations can be extracted from the stack to report the location of the opening parenthesis.
+It also demonstrates how semantic values and source locations can be extracted from the stack to report the exact position of the opening parenthesis.

 ---